erikvargas1/CCNA-Notes/README.md

 ---------

 **What is a VLAN?**
-Its essentially a way to logically split up a Layer 2 broadcast domain to make mutiple separate broadcast domains.
+Its essentially a way to logically split up a Layer 2 broadcast domain to make multiple separate broadcast domains.

 **What is the purpose of VLANs?**
-- Improve Performance and Security.
+- Improves performance and security.
 - VLANs help to reduce unnecessary broadcast traffic, which helps prevent network congestion, and therefore improve network performance.
 - VLANs improves network security by limiting broadcast and unknown unicast traffic.
 Since these messages won't be received by devices outside of the VLAN.